ZupIT/ritchie-docs/content/en/Formulas/Share formulas.md

   repo-name-2
   ```

-2. Select the desired repository (or ALL) and system will return a list with commands and a short description defined on formula **`help.json`**
+2. Select the repository you want (or ALL), the system will return a list with the commands and a description defined on the **`help.json`** of each formula.

 ```text
 ?
 Repository: repo-name-1